Container Roles

 - promote-docker-image

-The promote-docker-image role is designed to be used in a promote pipeline.
+- The build-docker-image role is designed to be used in check and gate pipelines and simply builds the images.
+It can be used to verify that the build functions, or it can be followed by the use of subsequent roles to upload the images to Docker Hub. - The upload-docker-image role uploads the images to Docker Hub, but only with a single tag corresponding to the change ID.
+This role is designed to be used in a job in a gate pipeline so that the build produced by the gate is staged and can later be promoted to production if the change is successful. - The promote-docker-image role is designed to be used in a promote pipeline.
 It requires no nodes and runs very quickly on the Zuul executor.
 It simply re-tags a previously uploaded image for a change with whatever tags are supplied by build-docker-image.docker_images.tags.
 It also removes the change ID tag from the repository in Docker Hub, and removes any similar change ID tags more than 24 hours old.
-This keeps the repository tidy in the case that gated changes fail to merge after uploading their staged images.
+This keeps the repository tidy in the case that gated changes fail to merge after uploading their staged images. - They all accept the same input data, principally a list of dictionaries representing the images to build.
+YAML anchors can be used to supply the same data to all three jobs. - Use the ensure-docker role to install Docker before using this role. - Role Variables -

 zuul_work_dir